The Value of Leveraging Across Multiple Systems

 Resource leveraging and service coordination across various public systems can increase competitive integrated employment (CIE) for workers with disabilities.
-Through collaborative efforts, state and local entities that provide employment support services can maximize employment, inclusion, and economic advancement outcomes for individuals with disabilities.
+Through collaborative efforts, state and local entities that provide employment support services can maximize employment and economic advancement outcomes for disabled people.

-Blending, braiding, and/or sequencing (BBS) are innovative strategies to maximize the efficient and effective use of federal funds across systems for supporting individuals with disabilities to secure and maintain CIE.
+Blending, braiding, and sequencing (BBS) are innovative strategies that maximize the efficient and effective use of federal funds across systems to help people with disabilities secure and maintain CIE.

 Defining BBS